underscoreio/underscoreio/src/html/courses/essential-macros.md

     - Generic macros
     - Type tags and weak type tags
     - Inspecting and traversing types and symbols
+    - Inspecting annotations on methods and case class fields

  - Context
     - Implementing macros as methods